 To promote research on these issues, the NBER will convene a virtual conference on the mechanisms that promote and impede adaptation of today’s U.S. immigrants and their children, as well as the changing economic circumstances of immigrants.
 The conference, which will be held on Thursday and Friday, March 9-10, 2023, will be organized by NBER researchers Aimee Chin (University of Houston) and Kalena Cortes (Texas A&M University).

 Research on any issue pertaining to the economic and social effects of U.S. immigration and immigration policy are welcome.
 Particular topics of interest include, but are not limited to:

 Complete papers are preferred, but extended abstracts may also be submitted.
-Please do not submit papers that have been accepted for publication and that will be published by February, 2022.
-Authors chosen to present papers will be notified in early February 2022.
+Please do not submit papers that have been accepted for publication and that will be published by February, 2023.
+Authors chosen to present papers will be notified by mid-January 2023.